Background: attempting to treat a case of hirsutism

 These were developments in her program from March until June.

-She did mention in May or June of 2019, that she used birth control pills with sunflower seed, or maybe it was lavender, and it had a positive result for her.
+She did mention in May or June of 2019, that she used birth control pills with sunflower seed, and it had a positive result for her.
 That should have a positive effect on the hips, even if temporarily, and considering it is timed.
 BCP discontinuation causes problems, especially during proliferative phase.
 Starting BCP during proliferative also causes problems.

 Sunflower provides antagonism for BCP's effects on ERβ.
 In theory, when BCP breaks down, there are antagonist metabolite hormones that sensitize the response of of ERα when BCP use is repeated.
 Spearmint tea in the smallest sip amounts would be needed with BCP, in addition to sunflower, but if there are these antagonist metabolites from BCP, then possibly, it may not be needed.
 In theory, the use of BCP would have to be timed, for use when breast swelling goes down, or when there's acne, but not during when itchy scalp appears.
 Fiber such as from an apple or from brown rice can be used at any time.